alvionaM/IMDb-reviews-classification/README.md

 - **predict** (x_test_binary)
 Predict method is used to compute the classification probabilities for the testing data given.
+    - Algorithm:
       - ➡️ For each  instance of the testing set to be classified:
         - ➡️ For each feature of that instance:
             - ➡️ Compute the following probabilities: